mohitsinghs/dotfiles/README.md

 ### Useful commands

-- **orphans** - check for brew packages that are not dependencies of others
+- **orphan** - check for brew packages that are not dependencies of others
 - **repo** - cd into project repos from anywhere. (with tab completions)